Tava1/tava1/README.md

 ## Hi there, I'm Gustavo 👋

-Front End enthusiast, currently working with Back End at Indra Company and graduating at SENAC University Centre.
+Front End enthusiast, currently working with Back End at Indra Company and graduating at SENAC University Center.

 ---